Blog

 In-Home Lab Draws

 Rather than requiring a recovering patient to travel to an outpatient lab, BrightStar Care's skilled nurses can perform blood draws and specimen collection at home.
-Results are sent directly to the ordering physician, keeping the care team informed and reducing the burden on the patient and family.
+Results are sent directly to the ordering physician.
+This keeps the care team informed and reduces the burden on the patient and family.

 Medication Management